gotmax23/ansible-role-pass/README.md

 # Options:
 # - `present` ensures that pass is installed
 # - `absent` ensures that pass is not installed.
 This does not remove
-# build depdendenies to avoid removing packages that you installed
+# depdendenies to avoid removing packages that you installed prior to running
-# prior to running this role.
+# this role.
 pass_state: "present"

 # Please see the `Available Installation Methods` section above